 Biography

-Background of Joseph Davidovits
+Background of Professor Joseph Davidovits

 • Honored with one of France’s two highest honors, the grade of ” Chevalier de l’Ordre National du Mérite ” (Nov.
 1998).